{user_name}

 A colorful rainbow pattern that flows from top to bottom.

-Each time the Easter Egg ends, it switches between color themes.
+Each time the Easter Egg ends, the color theme toggles.

-Start ➔ Move both sensors rapidly up and down in opposite directions
+Start ➔ Move both sensors quickly up and down in alternating directions

 End ➔ Move one sensor